 A: Children may have difficulty reading if their near vision is blurry or the words jump around the page.
 Older children may have difficulty copying from the board at the front of the class or may struggle with math homework that has multiple questions on the page.

 Q: My child is struggling in school.
 Should I have his/her eyes examined?

 A: A comprehensive eye examination by an optometrist can often determine if there are visual issues interfering with a child's ability to perform in school.
 Many visual symptoms, some obvious, others less so, can contribute to a child's poor academic achievement.
 Some of these issues can be alleviated with a good pair of eyeglasses while others may require vision therapy.
-All the doctors at Eye Vision Associates are trained in the diagnosis of vision related learning problems.
+The doctors at our eye clinic are trained in the diagnosis of vision related learning problems.

 Q: My child says it gets blurry when looking from his paper to the board at school, and getting him to read is difficult.
 Is there anything I can do to help?

 A: Your child is not alone.
 While we have been seeing children with focusing problems for many years, there is a huge increase in accommodative (focusing) problems with children today.
 Our eye doctor works with children to make reading easier and more enjoyable.
 Words shouldn’t move in and out of focus or move around when you are reading.
 For example, spec lenses with extra power for reading or multifocal contacts, can make reading more comfortable for many children.
 School is challenging enough as it is, without the added difficulty of eyestrain and the eyes working hard just to see.